mullvad/NSEventMonitor/README.md

 ## Building

-To compile the extension for the first time, run
+To compile the extension run the following command:

 ```
-$ npm i
+$ npm i --build-from-source
-$ npm run configure
-$ npm run build
 ```

-All subsequent builds only need `npm run build`

 You can confirm everything built correctly by [running the test suite](#to-run-tests).